HadoukenIO/js-adapter/docs.README.md

 * To browse the API, click one of the classes or namespaces in the sidebar at left.

 #### Configuration
-New applications and windows are instantiated by the respective `create` call with the following options objects:
+New applications and windows are instantiated by the respective `start` and `create` calls with the following options objects:
-* The {@link fin.Application~options Application Options object} is consumed by [Application.create](Application.create)
+* The {@link Application~options Application Options } object is consumed by {@link Application.start Application.start}
-* The {@link fin.Window~options Window Options object} is consumed by [Window.create](Window.create)
+* The {@link Window~options Window Options } object is consumed by {@link Window.create Window.create}

 <div class=dashbox>
 For a single-page reference to all application settings and configuration options, see also our <big>{@link https://openfin.co/application-config Application Config}</big> page.